Up, Down, and Reciprocal: The Dynamics of Intergenerational Transfers, Family Structure, and Health in a Low-Income Context

 We find that women have a substantially higher burden of poor cognitive health than men, and experience a steeper decline of cognition with age.
 Increased presence of strong social ties and exposure to socially complex environments is associated with higher cognitive health, as is higher socioeconomic status.
 Poor cognitive health is associated with adverse social and economic well-being outcomes such as less nutrition intake, lower income, and reduced work efforts.
 Lower levels of cognitive health are strongly associated with increased levels of depression and anxiety, and are associated with worse physical health measured through both self-reports and physical performance.
 Our analyses are one of the first investigations of cognitive health in a population-based sample of older-adults in a SSA low-income population, and demonstrate that poor cognitive health has substantial repercussions for the rapidly growing population of older adults in SSA.

 Paper: Payne, Collin F., Iliana Kohler, Kathy Lawler, Chiwoza Bandawe, and Hans-Peter Kohler.
 2017.
-“Cognition, Health, and Well-Being in a Rural Sub-Saharan African Population.
-Forthcoming at the European Journal of Population.
+“Cognition, Health, and Well-Being in a Rural Sub-Saharan African Population.”
+European Journal of Population.

 Aging under Stress: Health Transitions among Older Adults in a Least-Developed Country